-use of any work) is definitely not present in the nations law.
-3 indicates that the attribute is definitely present.
-1 and 2 indicate the exception is "probably not" or "probably or mostly" present depending on factors such as the ambiguity of statutory language and its development through case law.
+Once we received initial survey responses from our experts, we cite checked and coded the data.
+For coding purposes, we assigned a numerical value of between 0 and 3 for each question.
+0 indicated that the attribute (e.g., whether a particular exception is open to the use of any work) is definitely not present in the nations law.
+3 indicated that the attribute is definitely present.
+1 and 2 indicated the exception is "probably not" or "probably or mostly" present depending on factors such as the ambiguity of statutory language and its development through case law.

 Our data is publically available under a creative commons license at http://infojustice.org/survey.
 The site includes both the survey responses in their raw form as provided by respondents, and in its coded form for use in empirical work.
-We have posted the survey on this page as well.
+We have posted the survey instrument on this page as well.

 To test whether firms doing business in a particular country are affected by the openness of copyright exceptions in that country, we devised an "Openness Score" from our dataset.
 This is the unweighted average of the 76 questions in our survey that ask about the openness of copyright exceptions.
 Each country earns a score between 0 and 3 for each year.
-PIJIP has run a series of econometric tests of the relationship between openness of countries' copyright limitations and various firm- and industry-level economic indicators.
+PIJIP has run a series of econometric tests of the relationship between openness of